BCA DCA2201 COMPUTER NETWORKING

 Set-I

 Q1.
-Why is layered model used for computer networks?
-Explain OSI referenced model
+What is the purpose of having layered architecture in computer networks?
+Explain TCP/IP referenced model 5+5

 Ans 1.